Pipeline Components Overview

 receiver: text_converter.sources

 For detailed specifications on what inputs and outputs each component requires and generates, refer to the individual documentation pages for each component.
-The component's inputs and outputs are listed at the top of the page:
+The component's inputs and outputs are listed under Parameters:

 Configuring Components